- Johnny's Research Farm | Breeding, Trialing, Selection & Quality Assurance

 Good pumpkin, good name; now it's for you to grow a good crop.

-I made the first cross that led to Butterscotch in 1986.
-It was Waltham Butternut x Puritan butternut.
-Other butternuts that I included in the pedigree over the years include a small-fruited mildew resistant line from Molly Jahn at Cornell–Ithaca; a large-fruited PMR line from Dick Robinson at Cornell's Geneva, NY experiment station; and Burpee's Bush Butternut.
-With these ancestors began the many years of "guided evolution"; that is, traditional plant breeding.
+I made the first cross that led to 'Butterscotch' in 1986.
+It was 'Waltham' butternut x 'Puritan' butternut.
+Other butternuts that I included in the pedigree over the years include a small-fruited mildew-resistant line from Molly Jahn at Cornell–Ithaca; a large-fruited PMR line from Dick Robinson at Cornell's Geneva, NY experiment station; and a Burpee bush butternut.
+With these ancestors began the many years of guided evolution — that is, traditional plant breeding.

-Maybe seven years ago I decided to work towards a small-fruited, "single serving " butternut.
+Maybe 7 years ago I decided to work towards a small-fruited, single-serving butternut.
 For the next few seasons I made numerous different butternut combinations with the objectives of small size and unusually good flavor.
-We trialed these maybe 10 experimental varieties for three years, decided on the best tasting of the bunch, and named it Butterscotch.
+We trialed these maybe 10 experimental varieties for 3 years, decided on the best tasting of the bunch, and named it Butterscotch.

-As good as Butterscotch is, it's not perfect.
+As good as 'Butterscotch' is, it is not perfect.
 While butternut squash has earned recognition as a long-storing squash, Butterscotch fruits are subject to drying in storage so that they begin to wrinkle at around the 3-month storage point.
-So we are recommending consumption within 3 months of harvest; if you can, store them cool, 50°–55°F/10°–12°C, and not too dry.
+So we are recommending consumption within 3 months of harvest; and if you can, store them cool, 50°–55°F (10°–12°C) and not too dry.

-If you're a squash-loving home gardener, or a market gardener with customers that will recognize and appreciate the small size and especially good taste, Butterscotch should be on your short list for 2015.
+If you're a squash-loving home gardener or a market gardener with customers who will recognize and appreciate the small size and especially good taste, 'Butterscotch' should be on your short list this year.

-Our mission at Johnny's Selected Seeds is "Helping families, friends, and communities to feed one another by providing superior seeds, tools, information, and service."
-Our breeding program has for 40 years held a commitment to vigor, yield, and fresh-market flavor.
+At Johnny's, our mission is "Helping families, friends, and communities to feed one another by providing superior seeds, tools, information, and service."
+Our breeding program has for over 40 years held a commitment to vigor, yield, and fresh-market flavor.
 We hope our recent introductions advance your growing success.